RedySGOLF/redys-git/README.md

-Hi, it is my first README!
+Hi, Hexlet, how are you?